keepgoing1995/covid-policy-tracker/README.md

 - We have included subnational data for Chinese provincial-level jurisdictions in our main data product -->
 - we have stopped updating the `OxCGRT_latest_withnotes.csv` file because of GitHub's 100mb file size limit.
 Instead, we are now publishing `OxCGRT_withnotes_2020.csv` and `OxCGRT_withnotes_2021.csv` as separate files.
 The `latest_withnotes` file only contains data up until early-September 2021.
 We will keep it active for a few months, as some people rely on it for scripts, but it will eventually be depricated and removed as it no longer contains our "latest" data.
+- We have stopped updating data on our E3, E4, and H4 fiscal indicators.
+The data for these indicators will still be present in the CSV files, but they just are not being actively updated beyond August 2021.
+We do still plan to actively keep the H5 fiscal indicators (government investment in vaccine research) updated over time.
 - We have a mailing list to provide technical users with slightly more detailed release notes, and advance warning of changes to database structure.
 You can register for these email updates here: http://eepurl.com/hiMsdL

 ---